du-lapin/test_docsify/docs/fixm/charter.md

 - `CCB` meetings can take place at any time during the year, depending on the `CCB` members’ availability.
 As a good practice, the `CCB` will organise monthly teleconferences scheduled for the third Thursday of each month.
 - `CCB` organisation will be controlled and performed by the `CCB` members with the support of a `CCB` Secretariat (see Article 3 – The `CCB` Secretariat (“`CCB`S”)), which remains under the direction of the `CCB`.

-## Article 3 – The `CCB` Secretariat (“`CCB`S”)
+## Article 3 – The `CCB` Secretariat (CCBS)

-### `CCB`S Roles & Scope
+### CCBS Roles & Scope

-3.1	The role of the `CCB` Secretariat is to support the `CCB` and FIXM evolution activities.
-The `CCB`S will provide the technical and human resources for:
+3.1	The role of the `CCB Secretariat` is to support the `CCB` and FIXM evolution activities.
+The `CCBS` will provide the technical and human resources for:
 - The management of FIXM Change Proposals;
 - The maintenance of the FIXM model(s) and associated documentation;
 - The maintenance of the online resources supporting the FIXM development (Web site, FIXM Work Area etc.).

-3.2	The `CCB`S shall:
+3.2	The `CCBS` shall:
 - Support and facilitate discussions at the `CCB` level with a view towards reaching consensus on needs and proposals;
 - Provide mediation for FIXM activity;
 - Support FIXM development;
 - Support the development of strategy and supporting items on behalf of the `CCB`;
 - Track the progress of FIXM change activities against strategy, and track other FIXM relevant ATM domain activities, in order to support the `CCB` role of monitoring and triggering appropriate changes to FIXM.

-### `CCB`S Membership
+### CCBS Membership

 3.3	Currently, there is no formal ICAO mandate, or remit, for an organisation to support the FIXM `CCB` and FIXM development.
-Thus, `CCB`S activities are currently being performed, voluntarily, by the FAA and EUROCONTROL.
-However, the `CCB`S role may be further supported by other members, or rotated amongst the FIXM stakeholders, subject to availability of financial and human resources.
+Thus, `CCBS` activities are currently being performed, voluntarily, by the FAA and EUROCONTROL.
+However, the `CCBS` role may be further supported by other members, or rotated amongst the FIXM stakeholders, subject to availability of financial and human resources.

-## Article 4 – The FIXM Community of Interest (“FIXM CoI”)
+## Article 4 – The FIXM Community of Interest (FIXM CoI)

 ### FIXM CoI Roles & Scope

-4.1	The FIXM CoI designates the collaborative group of FIXM Stakeholders having an interest in FIXM and contributing to its evolution.
+4.1	The `FIXM CoI` designates the collaborative group of `FIXM Stakeholders` having an interest in FIXM and contributing to its evolution.

-4.2	The FIXM CoI openly issues, discusses, consolidates and submits change requests for improving FIXM.
+4.2	The `FIXM CoI` openly issues, discusses, consolidates and submits change requests for improving FIXM.

-4.3	The FIXM CoI can request FIXM `CCB` advice on any FIXM matters, at any time.
+4.3	The `FIXM CoI` can request FIXM `CCB` advice on any FIXM matters, at any time.

 ### FIXM CoI Membership

-4.4	The FIXM CoI is open to any organisation or individual having a verifiable interest in FIXM.
-Joining the FIXM CoI is achieved by registering to the FIXM Work Area.
+4.4	The `FIXM CoI` is open to any organisation or individual having a verifiable interest in FIXM.
+Joining the `FIXM CoI` is achieved by registering to the FIXM Work Area.

-4.5	Members of the FIXM CoI agree to respect the same rules of engagement and code of conduct described in chapters 2.7 to 2.9 when contributing to the FIXM development.
+4.5	Members of the `FIXM CoI` agree to respect the same rules of engagement and code of conduct described in chapters 2.7 to 2.9 when contributing to the FIXM development.

-4.6	The FIXM CoI is supported by an online Calendar, Document Repository, Action Lists, Bug reporting and Discussion Fora available on the FIXM Work Area.
+4.6	The `FIXM CoI` is supported by an online Calendar, Document Repository, Action Lists, Bug reporting and Discussion Fora available on the FIXM Work Area.

-4.7	Any registered member can leave the FIXM CoI at any time and without justification.
+4.7	Any registered member can leave the `FIXM CoI` at any time and without justification.
 This is achieved by unregistering to the FIXM Work Area.

 ## Article 5 – Change Management Process